kevinrichey/krbase/style.md

 ## Function and Type Suffixes

+Functions that have multiple versions for different types use a type abbreviation following an underscore.
+For example: max_i() and max_d() for a max function on int and double.

 - i - int
 - d - double
 - c - char
 - b - bool
 - a - array
+- s - string
 - n - number, length, count
-- s - string
+- va - variable arguments

 ## Matching Verb Pairs